The story of Kylie Minogue's Glastonbury Sunday Legends set

-As the Aussie singer's slot is named the most watched Glastonbury performance of all time, we look back at why Kylie was forced to cancel the first time around.
+The Aussie singer's 2019 show was named the most watched Glastonbury performance of all time, but why was it so important?

-Now, it's been announced that the Princess of Pop's Pyramid Stage set is the most watched Glastonbury performance ever, smashing headline performances from Ed Sheeran, Adele and Beyonce with a peak of 3.9million people watching the closing part of her set at once.
+It smashed headline performances from Ed Sheeran, Adele and Beyonce with a peak of 3.9million people watching the closing part of her set at the same time.

-The record-breaking set saw the Can't Get You Out Of My Head legend play a selection of hits from throughout her 30-year music career, and featured guest appearances from Coldplay's Chris Martin and Nick Cave.
+The set saw the Can't Get You Out Of My Head legend play a selection of hits from throughout her 30-year music career, and featured guest appearances from Coldplay's Chris Martin and Nick Cave.